PrintSpool/PrintSpool/README.md

 4. *Optional* Add a ssh file to the boot partition to enable SSH ( See: https://www.raspberrypi.org/documentation/remote-access/ssh/README.md )
 5. *Optional* Set a host name: https://raspberrypi.stackexchange.com/a/44963

-#### Part 2: Installing Teg
+#### Part 2: Installing Print Spool
-TODO: Teg no longer uses the Snapstore, update these docs.
+TODO: Print Spool no longer uses the Snapstore, update these docs.

 1. Start your Raspbery Pi
-2. On the Raspberry Pi (via SSH or with a monitor and keyboard) install Teg using:
+2. On the Raspberry Pi (via SSH or with a monitor and keyboard) install Print Spool using:
   `bash <(curl -s https://raw.githubusercontent.com/tegapp/teg/develop/scripts/install)`

 ## Troubleshooting